beasli/shopify-order-app/README.md

 1. Shopify Store: You need an active Shopify store.
 2. Shopify API Access Token: Generate a private app in Shopify to get an API key for interacting with the Shopify Admin API.

-# Install dependencies:
-This script uses the axios library to interact with the Shopify API.
-Install it using npm:

-npm install axios dotenv

 # Configure environment variables:
 Create a .env file in the root directory with the following variables: